zsra/sas/README.md

 ________________________________________________________________________________________________________________

-If you don't want init data you can set in sas/enaplo/src/main/java/hu/zsra/enaplo/InitData.java by turning into a comment the the testData() method.
+If you don't want init data you can set in sas/enaplo/src/main/java/hu/zsra/enaplo/InitData.java by turning into a comment the the testData() method in the line 55.
 ________________________________________________________________________________________________________________

 commands to run: